-Updated October 31st, 2018 – Even if you regularly use a dishwasher, a dish drainer is still nice-to-have in any kitchen.
+Updated February 16, 2020 – Even if you regularly use a dishwasher, a dish drainer is still nice-to-have in any kitchen.
+But what’s the best dish drainer for pots and pans?
 Especially if you’re like me and like to wash your pots and pans by hand.

 We all know that stacking pots, pans, and lids on a dish drainer is like playing a game of Jenga where you always lose!